Festivals & Events

 Hakata Dontaku attracts 30,000 participants and two million spectators

 Japan's largest festival is held annually in Fukuoka during a major holiday weekend in May, and attracts 30,000 participants and over two million spectators.
 While there have been breaks in the past, the festival is said to have originated in 1179 during the Heian period, and has continued for more than 800 years.

 How to Get There

-The festival takes place close to Tenjin Station, which is on the subway line from Hakata Station.
+The festival takes place close to Tenjin Station, which is on the subway from Hakata Station.

-Dontaku events are held across Fukuoka , but the main parade route runs from Gofuku-machi Station to Tenjin Central Park.
+Dontaku events are held across Fukuoka City , but the main parade runs from Gofuku-machi Station to Tenjin Central Park.
 A smaller parade takes place just outside Hakata Station.
-Recently, the festival has incorporated more events around the Hakata Port area.
+Recently, there have been events around the Hakata Port area.

-- Jumping in to dance along—something that is actively encouraged
+- Jumping in to dance along—be an active participant

-- The decorated floats called hana jidosha, meaning flower cars
+- The decorated floats called hana jidosha, meaning flower bus

 A golden celebration